driftwoodgatherer/driftwoodgatherer.github.io/index.md

-## Welcome to the Driftwood Gatherer

-Collecting driftwood around the United Kingdom and Ireland.
-Usually I collect it from North Wales, Dorset, Devon and Cornwall
+## Coastal driftwood for sale UK.

+Coastal driftwood for sale UK.
+Buy driftwood for use in driftwood craft projects, driftwood home decor, driftwood wedding ideas or beach house decor ideas.

+The driftwood is mostly collected from the Cletic shores of Gwynedd  and along the Jurassic coast of Dorset.

 ### Driftwood Mixed Bundles - Prepared Driftwood
-In these bundles the driftwood has been prepared and is ready for use.
+This driftwood has been carefully prepared and sterilised making it ready to use and perfect for home craft projects.